 Best Side/Diagonal Wire Cutters Showdown Video

 There you have it!
-Those are the seven best diagonal cum side cutters.
-Although they shine in different applications, they perform exceptionally well under normal use.
+Those are the seven best diagonal cutters or side cutters.
+Although they are outstanding in different applications, they are exceptional for cutting wires.